Programme

 SAMBa training programme

-You'll be working at the interface of statistics with applied and computational mathematics, and delivering high quality applied and applicable research.
-You'll develop a broad range of mathematical, computational and statistical skills, and collaborate with industry, government and applied sciences.
+You'll be part of a cohort of PhD students working at the interface of statistics with applied and computational mathematics, delivering high quality applied and applicable research.
+You will develop a broad range of mathematical, computational and statistical skills, and collaborate with industry, government and applied sciences.
 You'll bring a new mathematical mindset to their challenges.

 SAMBa graduates move on to a variety of academic and industrial research positions, as well as government organisations.
-As a graduate, you'll be well set up for a career in academia, industry, or elsewhere.
-Ready to work in the emerging world of big models and big data.
+As a graduate, you'll be well set up for a career in academia, industry, or elsewhere, ready to tackle emerging challenges with big models and big data.

 Programme structure